 With new and expanding options for patterns and designs becoming available every day, there's no reason why men should feel restricted to a simple wedding band.
-Carvings and engravings are one of the fastest-growing trends in wedding bands for men, with some of the most popular options including Celtic knots and Nordic runes.
+Carvings and engravings are one of the fastest-growing trends in wedding bands for men, with some of the most popular choices including Celtic knots and Nordic runes.
 Beveled edges, inlays, and combinations of different materials also provide more choices than ever before.

 Diamonds Are a Man's Best Friend?

-Putting a diamond on a men's wedding ring can be a bold choice, but there are a lot of bold men out there.
-Diamonds on men's rings tend to be more subtle than on women's rings, often with a small stone or series of stones set flush with the ring's surface for a completely smooth exterior.
+For most men, putting on diamond wedding bands is a bold move, but there are a lot of bold men out there.
+Diamonds on men's rings tend to be more subtle than on women's rings, often with a small center stone or series of stones set flush with the ring's surface for a completely smooth exterior.
 If you are one of the courageous fellas with no desire for subtlety, why not go all in with a solitaire engagement ring flanked by a pair of stackable wedding bands?
-Many leading ring makers are getting creative with different ways to cut diamonds, the diamond shape and use of colored stones, such as black diamonds and champagne diamonds.
+Many leading ring makers are getting creative with different ways to cut diamonds, the diamond shape and even the use of colored stones, such as black diamonds and champagne diamonds.

 Gold Isn't Going Anywhere

-Classic gold wedding bands may seem old-fashioned, but there are still a lot of modern men's rings that use gold in trendy ways.
+Classic yellow gold wedding bands and gold engagement rings may seem old-fashioned, but there are plenty of more modern ring designs that use gold in trendy ways.
 Rose gold, which has a reddish hue, is becoming more common and is great for romantic men who want a more colorful gold band.
 White gold can offer the simple, elegant design that you normally find in silver rings.
 Gold accents or inlays on a wood ring are another example of how gold can be used in new, creative ways.

-Contact us today to learn more about the latest trends in wedding bands for men.
+Our team at Rustic and Main stays up to date with the latest trends in wedding bands for men.
 Message our live chat team to find out how you can get a ring that both looks stylish and has deep personal significance, or start designing your own custom wedding ring right now!